jamesbriggs/pico-build/README.md

 **Question:** I'm new to version control but I want to use ``pico-build``.
 Which version control program should I use?

-**Answer:** You should use whatever version control program that your company or friends use.
+**Answer:** You should use the same version control program that your company or friends use.
 Github uses ``git``.
 Otherwise, ``svn`` is my favorite and is the easiest to learn because of its clear command structure.

 ---